 The Clinical Training year at NU consists of 2 practicum and 2 internship 12-week courses and then one 4-week capstone course.
-The typical clinical year lasts a minimum of 52 weeks/1 year
+The typical clinical year lasts a minimum of a full year.

-- · Students should enroll in consecutive clinical courses for a minimum of 12 months. - If a Leave of Absence is needed, students must notify the Director of Clinical Training, their current advisor, and program faculty (if applicable). - Students who need additional time to complete required graduation hours may enroll in an additional internship course(s) prior to the final 4-week capstone course.
-These additional courses are referred to as extension courses. - The minimum time for the Clinical Training year completion is 52 weeks.
+- Students should enroll in consecutive clinical courses for a minimum of 12 months. - If a Leave of Absence is needed, students must notify the Clinical Director, their current advisor, and program faculty (if applicable). - Students who need additional time to complete required graduation hours may enroll in an additional internship course(s) prior to the final 4-week capstone course.
+These additional courses are referred to as extension courses. - The minimum time for the Clinical Training year completion is a full year.
 During this time students must be enrolled in a clinical course, actively provide direct client contact, and engage in supervision.